Catechesis Service Requirements

 I heard you can do a FOOD PANTRY COLLECTION for the St. Paul Food Pantry, how does that work?

 You come up with a note (Food Pantry Donation Letter) that you give out to neighbors, that states you are collecting food for the St. Paul Food Pantry.
+We do not want you to do to houses where you do not know the families, please choose only friends &/or neighbors.
 Include the day you will return to pick up the food and have them sign the letter, if they donated food.
-The signed notes should be stapled to their Service Form – for this activity these signed forms act as the Service Form required signature.
+The signed notes should be stapled to their Service Form – for this activity these signed forms act as the Service Form required signature as well as a photo taken when you drop the food off.
 BEFORE DROPPING OFF FOOD – CHECK EXPIRATION DATES, the Food Pantry is NOT allowed to handout expired food.

 When you write up the Service Form, state how many letters you sent, how many people responded and how many bags of food you collected.
 Staple the signed sheets to the back of the completed Service Form.
-Drop the food off at the new Food Pantry.
+Drop the food off at the new Food Pantry AND TAKE A PICTURE OF YOU DROPPING FOOD OFF.
 It is the garage like building at the corner of Summit and the entrance/exit of St. Paul’s alley.
-This may be used for a St. Paul activity or a Greater Community activity.
-We do not want you to do to houses where you do not know the families, please choose only friends &/or neighbors.
+This entire Food Pantry collection process can be used for ONE St. Paul activity OR ONE Greater Community activity.
+However, you must follow these directions!

 I see Nursing Home under Greater Community, what if I visit a relative in a nursing home?